signalflatpak/signal/README.md

 So no, you can't trust these builds, you can't trust any software or anyone, but I can assure you at least I'm not trying to do anything weird here.

+## Warranty / Fitness for Purpose

+As with most Free Software there is no warranty.
+We're not responsible if this flatpak deletes your data or releases the magic smoke from your computer.

+## Donations

+I'll gladly accept donations but you're of course not obligated.
+This is a project I use myself and will continue as long as I still use it.